pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 Thanks for the great explanation.
-While I follow your

-logic, I believe your proposed solution is a bit too
+While I follow your logic, I believe your proposed solution is a bit too simplistic.

-simplistic.

 While the

     empty - ~Word(printables).setName('<unknown>')

-properly detects syntax errors, it also causes

-false parse errors on Good input.
-It can't handle

-the end of nesting - '}' in my grammar, ')' in yours.
+properly detects syntax errors, it also causes false parse errors on Good input.
+It can't handle the end of nesting - '}' in my grammar, ')' in yours.

 I've tried

     CharsNotIn('}') - ~Word(printables).setName('<unknown>')

 as an alternative to your error catcher.
-This improves matters

-by accepting valid input, but has the side effect of causing

-parse errors to be reported at the closing '}' rather than

-the mis-spelled keyword in my example above.
+This improves matters by accepting valid input, but has the side effect of causing parse errors to be reported at the closing '}' rather than the mis-spelled keyword in my example above.

 Conceptually, I dislike having to redundantly code the '}' also.

 I'm in full agreement 'this is not a simple area in pyparsing' !!

 Rick

 ---
 ## 2010-11-29 16:19:06 - jcress410 - scanstring and unused text
-scanstring returns the stringposition of matches [start, stop]
+scanstring returns the stringposition of matches `[start, stop]`

 what's the easiest way to collect these positions and return the *unparsed* text from a string?

 seems like being able to return a list()

     [str(unused text), [begin, end]] or
     [str(unused text), begin, end]

 is important for debugging parsers.

 thoughts?

 #### 2010-11-29 16:47:09 - ptmcg
 Look at how transformString splices the parsed and transformed text in with the unparsed text between matches.
 Basically, keep a lastEndPosition variable initialized to 0.
-When processing each scanString iteration, the unparsed text is instring[lastEndPosition:startPosn].
-Then reset lastEndPosition = endPosn.
-Finally, after the scanString for loop, the trailing unparsed bit can be gotten using instring[lastEndPosition:]
+When processing each scanString iteration, the unparsed text is `instring[lastEndPosition:startPosn]`.
+Then reset `lastEndPosition = endPosn`.
+Finally, after the scanString for loop, the trailing unparsed bit can be gotten using `instring[lastEndPosition:]`

 #### 2010-11-29 17:55:57 - jcress410
 I think it'd be nice if scanString had an option to return either the parsed results or the unparsed text, or both.

 Could that be achieved with a decorator over the scanString method?

 I mean, your solution makes a ton of sense, and I appreciate the advice.
 I'll try to implement it.
 I just worry I would be adding too much overhead to the scanString function.

 I'm trying to avoid adding my own bottlenecks.
 The code I'm writing now is going to be feeding cpu intensive operations.

-I could be wrong, but if I call instring[lastEndPosition:startPosn] every time I get a result from scanString, I'm duplicating the effort necessary to read the string (i.e. reading it twice) instead of scanString giving me the text it (already) read but didn't parse
+I could be wrong, but if I call `instring[lastEndPosition:startPosn]` every time I get a result from scanString, I'm duplicating the effort necessary to read the string (i.e. reading it twice) instead of scanString giving me the text it (already) read but didn't parse

 #### 2010-11-29 18:03:51 - ptmcg
-I wouldn't worry about performance overhead of instring[lastEndPosition:startPosn] - getting a slice of a string is not the same as rereading the string, and is way cheaper than all the parsing logic of looking at each character position and evaluating the parser at the position to see if there is a match.
+I wouldn't worry about performance overhead of `instring[lastEndPosition:startPosn]` - getting a slice of a string is not the same as rereading the string, and is way cheaper than all the parsing logic of looking at each character position and evaluating the parser at the position to see if there is a match.

 ---
 ## 2010-12-02 07:49:34 - openIDTemp-624425161 - Making an array and ignoring some words